redhat-ai-services/ai-accelerator/documentation/overview.md

-├── bootstrap                             # used to for initial provisioning ├── clusters                              # used to define a running configuration ├── components                            # configurations in Kustomize and YAML ├── documentation                         # various documentation, software groups │   ├── images
+├── bootstrap                             # used to for initial provisioning ├── clusters                              # used to define a running configuration ├── components                            # configurations in Kustomize and YAML │   ├── argocd                            # yaml defenitions for argocd objects such as Applications and Projects │   ├── cluster-configs                   # cluster level configurations │   └── operators                         # operator subscriptions and configurations ├── documentation                         # various documentation, software groups │   ├── images
 │   └── operators
-├── scripts                               # scripts to automate, list list-images.sh
-├── tenants                               # examples and demonstrations
+├── scripts                               # scripts to automate maintence tasks └── tenants                               # configurations for end user namespaces and resources
-└── training_and_learning                 # notebooks to demo software
 ```

 ## Bootstrap